A Follow up with the Mary Rose Portsmouth Museum

 The world-famous Mary Rose, a 16th century warship, recently came to the end of a 17-year wax spraying process designed to preserve its timbers.
 In 2011, it entered into the final phase of a sophisticated conservation project – a crucial five-year drying out period that will ensure the ship remains intact.

-The Mary Rose Trust, based at Portsmouth Historic Dockyard, aims to preserve, display and spread knowledge about the 16th century warship, which sank in the solent on 19th July 1545, and was salvaged by the Trust in October 1982.
+The Mary Rose Trust, based at Portsmouth Historic Dockyard, aims to preserve, display and spread knowledge about the 16th century warship that sank in the Solent on 19th July 1545.
+The Trust successfully salvaged the ship in October 1982.

 Hanwell developed a temperature and humidity monitoring solution for the chamber in which the ship is currently stored, to ensure the correct environmental conditions are constantly maintained.